Fall 2017, Volume 25, Number 2 • ISSN 1066-7873 • Kerri Price, editor

-Comments and questions are welcomed.
+Comments, questions, and suggestions are welcomed.
 Please contact us at firstname.lastname@example.org

 |In this issue:||See also:|

 |ALA accreditation at a glance||Prism Archive - from Fall 2003 through Spring 2017|

 |News and announcements||Best of Prism - selected articles from previous issues|

 |Spotlight on process and policy|